zoxpx/pxdocs/content/install-with-other/rancher/rancher-2.x/_index.md

 ### Advanced Parameters

 Set the Install Stork and Lighthouse fields to true.
 Define a Portworx Cluster Name that is relevant to your environment.
-Set the following version information:
+Set the latest version information, for example:

-* Stork version: 2.1.0
+* Stork version: 2.1.2
-* Lighthouse version:	2.0.2
+* Lighthouse version:	2.0.4
-* Portworx version:	2.0.3.1
+* Portworx version:	2.1.1

 Once completed with the form select Launch.
 Depending on your Internet speed and the performance of your systems it will take 5-20 minutes to install.
 Once completed all process for Portworx will be green.